yesolakweon/yesolakweon.github.io/_pages/research.md

 </dl>

 <dl>
- Forthcoming. "<a href="https://journals.sagepub.com/doi/full/10.1177/10659129211016061">Deservingness Heuristics and Policy Attitudes Toward the Elderly in an Aging Society: Evidence from Japan </a>.” with <a href="https://sites.google.com/site/byeonghwac/" style="color: #82E0AA">ByeongHwa Choi</a>.
+ Forthcoming. "<a href="https://journals.sagepub.com/doi/full/10.1177/10659129211016061">Deservingness Heuristics and Policy Attitudes Toward the Elderly in an Aging Society </a>.” with <a href="https://sites.google.com/site/byeonghwac/" style="color: #82E0AA">ByeongHwa Choi</a>.
 Political Research Quarterly.
 </dl>

 <dl>